michelle-miller/michelle-miller.github.io/index.md

 The following table has links to content that was written by me and that illustrates various approaches for providing straight-forward, helpful information.

-Note: The examples are shared as point-in-time PDFs rather than links to online help pages that are now maintained by other writers.
+Note: Most of the examples are shared as point-in-time PDFs rather than links to online help pages that are now maintained by other writers.

 | Writing approach | Examples |
 |------------------|----------|